Skip to Content

 What type of criminal record check do I need?

 There are two different types of criminal record checks available to residents of Canada.
 The first type of criminal record check is a basic criminal record check.
-With a basic criminal record check the police will only use your name and date of birth when they check their database to see if you have a criminal record.
+With a basic criminal record check the police will only use your name and date of birth to check their database to see if you have a criminal record.
 No fingerprints are needed for a basic criminal record check.

 How do I order a Canadian criminal record check?

-Basic criminal record checks can be obtained from the local police service in your area.
-For certified criminal record checks you can apply directly through a local police service, or you can apply through an accredited fingerprinting agency in Canada.
-If you are located in a country outside of Canada and need to obtain a Canadian criminal record check, you will need to submit your fingerprints to a company accredited by the RCMP.
-Contact us for more information or for assistance in obtaining your criminal record check.
+Basic criminal record checks can be obtained online or from the local police service in your area.
+For RCMP certified criminal record checks you can apply directly through an accredited fingerprinting agency in Canada.
+If you are located outside of Canada and need to obtain a Canadian criminal record check, you will need to have your fingerprints taken and send them to a company in Canada who can submit them to the RCMP.

 What else do I need to do to use my Canadian criminal record check in another country?

-In many cases, before your Canadian criminal record check will be accepted in another country it will need to go through the document apostille process.
+Before your Canadian criminal record check will be accepted in another country it will need to go through the document apostille process.
 This process is used to confirm the authenticity of a Canadian document in a way that makes it official in other apostille member countries.

 You should note that there are some other names for the Canadian apostille process that you might hear, including and especially the terms “authentication and legalization” or “attestation”.
 If you have been told that you need to present a Canadian criminal record check that has been apostilled, authenticated, legalized, or attested, they all refer to a similar process.